Want to learn how to have a successful garage sale? Well then, you’ve come to the right place!

 How to organize a community garage sale:

-- Decide on a Date, Time and Obtain a Permit.
+- Decide on a Date and time and Obtain a Permit.

 - Create Flyers and Pass them Out to Neighbors